taichi-dev/taichi/docs/snode.rst

     :parameter snode: (SNode, dynamic)
     :parameter indices: (scalar or tuple of scalars) the ``dynamic`` node indices
-    :return: (scalar) the current size of the dynamic node
+    :return: (int32) the current size of the dynamic node

 .. function:: ti.append(snode, indices, val)